-One product that lots of people talk about to clean their mats is Awesome Spray, commonly purchased from the Dollar Store.
+One product that lots of people talk about to clean their mats is Awesome Spray, commonly purchased from Amazon.

 After talking to a lot of people about this, the reviews are mixed as to whether or not using Awesome Spray to clean your mats are a good idea.